wangziqi2013/wangziqi2013.github.io/_posts/2020-07-24-the-case-for-compressed-caching-in-vms.markdown

    The paper should mention that such pages are not stored in compressed form, and also should not be cached in the in-memory page cache.

+2. To be honest I did not quite follow the adaptive compression part.
+It might be just because this paper is from a while ago, at which time the technical terminologies and system assumptions are different.

 This paper proposes compressed page cache for virtual memory systems.
 The paper appreciates the benefit of page compression for keeping more active pages in the main memory and thus reducing page fault costs, as oppose to previous works where page compression has been proved to be not useful unless the machine is equipped with slow or no disks.